The effects of education policy on families was brought home to me once during a Lyft ride.

 They take the pervasive collection and dissemination of academic data to be perfectly normal and desirable.

-There have been some small nods to school climate, but never in a way that could challenge the supremacy of K-12 academic data.
+There have been some small nods to school climate, which is the category that would include measures of motivation and engagement, but never in a way that could challenge the supremacy of K-12 academic data.

 As a management tool the most significant problem with academic data is that it is not actionable.